sparrowcode/PermissionsKit/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/b3e613295b73be36c8a3d35126d1f7015ef432a8/resources/request-permission - close button.png"/>

 ## Apps, using lib
-I like the idea to specify applications that use the RequestPermission.
+I like the idea to specify applications that use the SPPermission.
 Please, contact me via email.
 You can find it in the section `Contacts` so that I added app here

 ## License
-RequestPermission is released under the MIT license.
+SPPermission is released under the MIT license.
 Check LICENSE.md for details

 ## Contact
 [@ivanvorobei in telegram](https://t.me/ivanvorobei)